ZDSRInternational/zdsr-docs/Documentation/zd.md

 institutions, as it can be running on multiple computers connected to the same master computer through the network.

-As you can see, there are many editions of the program meeting the different needs of the different users.
+As you can see, there are many editions of the program meeting different needs for different users.
 Shall you need any help choosing a right edition for your use case, do not hesitate to contact our support service via E-Mail, telling us what you use your computer for, so we can help you choose the right edition.